Ika no Shiokara: All About the Japanese Food Delicacy

 The Chinmi has such a bizarre appearance, like mud, that if you first see it, you might wonder if it is edible.

 If someone serves you this gross-looking stuff with a thick viscous liquid, could you eat it, keeping up appearances?

-In addition to the bad looks, its peculiar smell might also make you feel unpleasant.
+In addition to the first impression, its peculiar smell may also disgust you.

 Nonetheless, Ika no Shiokara is packed with distinctive umami and is tasty, though it is pretty salty with a strong flavor.

 Therefore, we Japanese like to eat it with a warm bowl of white rice.
 The Chinmi also sometimes comes in pasta dishes, vegetable salads, or Ochazuke.

 Ochazuke (お茶漬け) is a Japanese rice bowl dish consisting of a bowl of white rice garnished with some toppings and soaked in hot green tea.
 In the video, the topping is squid Shiokara.